polvalente/handoff/CONTRIBUTING.md

 ## License

-By contributing to Handout, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).
+By contributing to Handoff, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).